faasm/faasm/docs/benchmarks.md

 Because WAVM allocates so much virtual memory to each module we need to divide the workers across a couple of processes (to avoid the hard 128TiB per-process virtual memory limit).

 To keep the functions hanging around we can use the `demo/lock` function which sits around waiting for a lock file at `/usr/local/faasm/runtime_root/tmp/demo.lock`.
-It'll drop out once this is done with.
+It'll drop out once this has been removed.

-To spawn lots of workers in a couple of processes we can do the following:
+To spawn a large number of workers we can do the following:

 ```
-# Spawn two batches
-inv spawn-faasm 1000
+# Spawn lots of workers in one terminal (will wait until killed)
-inv spawn-faasm 1000
+inv spawn-faasm 50000

 # Check resources

-# Finish
+# Finish in another, watch original terminate
 inv kill-faasm
 ```

 ## Polybench/C